 Etosha Safari Lodge is the place to open doors to the mystery and magic of Etosha, 'Place of Legends'.

-Doni Belau is the creator and founder off Girls Guide to the World She is an inveterate traveler, She has been to nearly 70 countries (and counting).
-She comes alive when she travels, when she is exploring, and when she is seeing, tasting and feeling something new.
+Doni Belau is the creator and founder off Girls Guide to the World.
+She's an inveterate traveler.
+She has been to more than 75 countries (and counting).
+She comes alive when she travels, when she is exploring and when she is seeing, tasting and feeling something new.
 She loves to help other women experience this sensation as she truly feels it helps us see a larger world of possibilities within ourselves.

 Everything stated in itinerary above including most meals with one exception